angular/components/guides/v15-mdc-migration.md

   instead of `mat-button`.
 However, not all elements in the previous implementation have an equivalent element in the new implementation.

+* The styles associated with the `mat-typography` class are no longer generated automatically.
+You have to include them using the `mat.typography-hierarchy` mixin.

 ### Theming

 * Default typography levels defined by `mat.define-typography-config` have been updated to reflect